je3f0o/jeefo/README.md

 # jeefo
-Angular like Front-end web application
+AngularJS like Front-end web application framework created for my own personal projects.
+Which looks very much like AngularJS, but works different inside.

 # Installation
 Install with NPM